VanDavv/IT-Labs/README.md

 That's it!
 You've downloaded these sources!

+## Updating existing sources

+If You have recently downloaded this repository and want to update to latest version:

+- Go to directory where Your downloaded sources are (You have to be in the same directory where `README.md` file is
+- Type in the console `git pull`

+If it fails, this means either You're not in the root directory or have made some changes.
+In second case, try to do the following:

+- Type in the console `git stash`
+- Then `git pull`
+- Then `git stash pop`

+If this solution fails, only option is to do a [git merge](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).
+This might be problematic if You have never worked with git before.

+Of course there is yet another option - but be careful! **THIS METHOD WILL RESET CHANGES YOU'VE DONE**

+- First, type in the console `git fetch origin`
+- Next, type `git reset --hard origin/master`

+After typing these commands, Your changes will be discarded, and Your code will be replaced by updated files.

 ## Troubleshooting

 - `'git' is not recognized as an internal or external command, operable program or batch file.`